 Psychotherapist Diana Denholm, PhD, cared for her seriously ill husband for 11 years and wrote “The Caregiving Wife’s Handbook” based on her experiences.
 Its lessons can apply to either partner in a relationship.

-She says caretaking is doing for someone what they should be doing for themselves, which allows the “caretaker to maintain their weak or inappropriate behavior, ” she writes at Boomer Brief.
+She says caretaking is doing for someone what they should be doing for themselves, which allows the “caretaker to maintain their weak or inappropriate behavior, ” she says.

-Four main signs of caretaking versus caregiving, she adds, are assuming you know what’s best for the person under your care and making sure that happens, “pleasing everyone” but not yourself, “reading your loved one’s mind,” and actually being happy that the ill person depends on you.
+Four main signs of caretaking versus caregiving, she adds, are assuming you know what’s best for the person under your care and making sure that happens, pleasing everyone but not yourself, trying to read your loved one’s mind, and being happy that the ill person depends on you.

 “Some caregivers, consciously or subconsciously, make themselves needed and indispensable so their loved ones will remain dependent on them, and them alone,” she says.
 “This dependence ensures the caregiver's place in the ill person's life.”